JHC’s Support service is client-led in a world where the many demands of life are often complex and contradictory, and help can seem hard to reach.

 It is never too late to make an arrangement with your creditors, but it’s no good ignoring them.
 Meet us in confidence and we’ll help you draw up a budget to get back on track with your finances.

-We offer drop-in sessions on Fridays from 9.30 am and 12.30pm at JHC’s offices when the adviser you see will make an initial assessment of your needs.
-They will also make an appointment for you to see our Specialist money adviser at JHC in Sawston; these are available every Wednesday morning.
+We also offer drop-in sessions providing general advice on Fridays from 9.30am to 12.30pm at JHC’s offices when the adviser you see will make an initial assessment of your needs.
+They will also make an appointment for you to see our Specialist money adviser at JHC in Sawston when you need money advice; these are available every Wednesday morning.

 If you have internet access, you can also visit Cambridge CAB for plenty of useful advice on a range of different topics: www.cambridgecab.org.uk